barzan/dbseer/INSTALL.md

 DBSeer's internal logic is written in MATLAB (or GNU Octave 4.0.0 or higher) and Julia.
 The middleware and GUI front-end are both written in Java.

 Note: In this documentation we will refer to both servers and clients.
 The server refers to the machines running your database management system (e.g., MySQL) and/or running DBSeer's middleware.
-The client is used to refer to the machine (e.g., your laptop) where you will lunch DBSeer's GUI and can manage your database and middleware from.
+The client is used to refer to the machine (e.g., your laptop) where you will launch DBSeer's GUI and can manage your database and middleware from.

 **1. Dependencies**

 Note: You can run DBSeer from a Docker image, which is a lightweight VM with every dependency installed.
-If you are interested to run DBSeer this way.
+If you are interested in running DBSeer this way.
 Please refer to **Docker Usage Guide for DBSeer.pdf**

 You need the following packages on the client that runs DBSeer's GUI: